 The hearing will be set within 60 days.14

-It is sent to Northern or Southern Nevada locations depending on the injured worker’s location:
+It is sent to Northern or Southern Nevada locations depending on your location:

 Department of Administration, Appeals Officer